chewitt1/odin-rockPaperScissors/README.md

 - Return the string

 playRound:
+- if pS and cS are the same, it's tie - return tie string
 - if pS is rock and cS is scissors, pS wins - return win string
 - else if pS is paper and cS is rock, pS wins - return win string
 - else if pS is scissors and cS is paper, pS wins - return win string